 How to install WordPress?

 WordPress is famous for its five-minute installation.
-Many commercial web hosts offer one-click
+Many commercial web hosts offer one-clickinstallation from their account control panels.
+If your host does not, you can

 upload the WordPress files to your web directory.
 You can complete the installation using the web interface, or you can create a configuration file based on the sample included in the WordPress download.